paraparap/getphoto/README.md

 $ cd getphoto<br>
 $ sudo chmod +x getphoto.sh<br>
 $ sudo ./getphoto.sh<br>
-send this text<br>
+# send this text
 <img src="screens/gp1.png"><br>
-and this link to the victim<br>
+# and this link to the victim
 <img src="screens/gp2.png"><br>
-he will see such an interface<br>
+# he will see such an interface
 <img src="screens/gp3.jpg"><br>
 <img src="screens/gp4.jpg"><br>
-when he clicks "allow", <br>
+# when he clicks "allow",
 <img src="screens/gp5.png"><br>
-you will see the word "cam" in the terminal, and the pictures will be saved in the /getphoto directory<br>
+# you will see the word "cam" in the terminal, and the pictures will be saved in the /getphoto directory